aj3705/access-webapi-with-bearer-token/README.md

 ### 2.4 Initializ,stage and commit all your applicatin files to your local git repo on your desktop

-Change directories to the "RetailApi" folder (created in step 1: Build a simple Web API...) in your command shell and type the following command
+**Initialize:** change directories to the "RetailApi" folder (created in step 1: Build a simple Web API...) in your command shell and type the following command

    ```msdos
    git init